Organic Social Marketing or Paid Social Advertising?

 Learning about the rules: Understanding the math behind social algorithms

 Easy to say, difficult to do!

 Understanding the working mechanism of social algorithms is not a piece of cake.
 The algorithm for each social platform works differently.
-For instance, on Facebook, a core factor that affects the rankings of a post is: relevancy score, whereas on YouTube the total watch time of the video per session decides whether a video becomes a suggested video or not.
+For instance, on Facebook, a core factor that affects the rankings of a post is its relevancy score, whereas on YouTube the total watch time of the video per session decides whether a video enters a ‘Recommended Video’ section or not.

 However, after thoroughly analyzing a few social algorithms, social media experts have found that just like Google’s algorithm, social algorithms are also basically designed to give users the best experience possible.
 In short, the goal behind any social algorithm is pretty simple – ‘To promote the best content to the most relevant people.’

-So, the key to amplify your website traffic with organic social marketing is to post only quality content (which falls in any of these 3 categories – informative, inspiring or entertaining) that is relevant to your target audience.
+In short, the only key to amplify your website traffic with organic social marketing is to post quality content (which falls in any of these 3 categories – informative, inspiring or entertaining) with quality links that are relevant for your target audience.